Papers (software)

-Papers is a reference management software available for macOS and Windows.
+Papers, which is now consolidated into ReadCube, is a reference management software available for macOS and Windows.
 It was designed to facilitate the management of bibliographies and references for essays and articles.
 The software's primary function is to organize references and maintain a digital library of PDF documents.

 Overview

 Papers was developed by Alexander Griekspoor and Tom Groothuis while studying towards their PhD diplomas at the Netherlands Cancer Institute.
 The pair worked on Papers to provide an approach to document management that was similar to the iTunes application on macOS, after they were faced with hundreds of digital publications in PDF format.
 Papers was originally released as a public preview in February 2007, followed by the full 1.0 version a few months later.

 In 2013, a new version of the software was released, along with a new Apple app.
 Both products received a considerable amount of criticism from users, who experienced a number of issues, ranging from lost databases and annotations to incompatibility between mobile and desktop apps.
 Users criticized Mekentosj and Springer, the developer and owner of Papers, respectively, for releasing a beta version of the software and the pace at which they addressed many issues that rendered the software effectively unusable.

 On March 16, 2016, ReadCube acquired Papers from Springer Nature for an undisclosed amount.
-ReadCube Papers has been available since Fall 2019.
+ReadCube has been available since Fall 2019.

+As of July 31, 2026, Papers was consolidated into ReadCube fully.
+Papers and ReadCube had been part of the same product family for years and this change moves them together under one name: ReadCube.